theochem/horton/doc/dev_howto_use_git.rst

     Although this seems to be a cumbersome approach, it does save time for everyone involved.

-The instructions below are written for the general public that has access to github.
+The instructions below are written for the general public, i.e. people that do not have access the Clifford server.
 When you work with Clifford, the internal development server, make the following substitutions below:

 * ``master`` branch => ``prerelease`` branch
-* Read-only ``origin`` repository at github with URL ``https://github.com/theochem/horton.git`` => Read-only ``origin`` repository with URL ``ssh://clifford/horton-release``
+* Read-only ``origin`` repository at Github with URL ``https://github.com/theochem/horton.git`` => Read-only ``origin`` repository with URL ``ssh://clifford/horton-release``
 * Writable repository ``review`` for uploading your branches with a URL you created => Writable repository ``review`` on clifford with URL ``ssh://clifford/horton-2``